wsbctechnicalblog/wsbctechnicalblog.github.io/content/sharing-variables-amongst-agents.md

 Tags: Azure Pipelines, Tips
 Slug: sharing-variables-amongst-agents
 Author: Willy-Peter Schaub
 Summary: According to documentation, output variables can be used across stages in an Azure YAML-based pipeline.
-We will share a few turbulent moments we experienced while troubleshooting our pipeline.
+We will share a few turbulent moments we experienced while troubleshooting this feature in one of our pipeline blueprints.

 The Azure Pipelines have evolved at a rapid pace during the past 2-3 years.
 Features we dreamt of, like passing variables between [stages](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml), was a big NO-NO in 2019; unless you used a convoluted workaround to save variables to disk and reloading them in the upstream stages.
 In May 2020, the following text raised a lot of eyebrows of joy: "_Output variables may now be used across stages in a YAML-based pipeline._."